FinNext Reporting Dashboard

 You will receive log-in credentials in March to access your unique dashboard.
 Only the primary contact we have on file will receive the link.

 Navigating Your Dashboard

 Once you’ve logged in, you will see the ‘My Event’ window listing a single event.
-Click on the Event to see the Sponsors Detail view.
+Click on the Event to see the Exhibitors Detail view.
 This view will display all actions taken by attendees within your virtual booth.

 You can toggle between the buttons to view During-Event or Post-Event data by using the buttons on the top left side.

 Filters for all charts are displayed at the top on the right side, the charts are then displayed and at the bottom of the page is an attendee interaction breakdown chart.

 - 'Name' will list your company